sanger/limber/docs/pipelines_yaml_files.md

     LHR-384 PCR 2: LHR-384 cDNA
 ```

-> [!TIP]
+> [TIP]
-> The keys in the yaml must be unique, but the values need not be.
+> - The keys in the yaml must be unique, but the values need not be.
 In the example below two types of plate (Input and PCR XP) are able to lead into the Aggregate plate and will both display the suggested action to create that Aggregate child plate.
-> In this example the Input and PCR XP are versions of the samples prepared to the same state (cleaned DNA ready for aggregation).
+> - In this example the Input and PCR XP are versions of the samples prepared to the same state (cleaned DNA ready for aggregation).
-> The difference is one (the Input) is created by faculty off LIMS and created by a manifest, whereas the other (PCR XP) has been created from an earlier step within LIMS.
+> - The difference is that one (the Input) is created by faculty off LIMS and created by a manifest, whereas the other (PCR XP) has been created from an earlier step within LIMS.

 ```yaml
   relationships: